 - Indigestion.
 Occasional indigestion – feeling overly full or bloated, experiencing excess gas and mild abdominal pain – is very common, particularly after a heavy or high-fat meal.
 Most indigestion can be prevented by eating smaller meals more slowly, limiting alcohol consumption to one or two drinks, and stopping smoking.
 But frequent or increasingly uncomfortable indigestion could indicate an ulcer, GERD, stomach infection, irritable bowel syndrome, thyroid disease and other serious conditions.
 If indigestion persists despite lifestyle and dietary changes, consult your physician.

 If you are uncertain whether or not something could be serious, always contact your doctor.
 Your primary care physician (PCP) is your best advocate and partner for your ongoing health and wellness issues.
 If you don't have a PCP, El Camino Hospital can help.
-Call 800-216-5556 for a referral today.

 This article first appeared in the October 2014 edition of the HealthPerks newsletter.